Weefle/JMD-Android/README.md

 ### Example

-Here an example of the method I use to receive push notifications send from Google Cloud Messaging :
+Here an example of the method I use to generated a push notifications when I receive a message from Google Cloud Messaging :

 ```java
 private static void generateNotification(Context context, String message) {